This features a world-class permanent exhibition, innovative and often cheeky installations,

 and year-round festival programmes.

-nunnery-turned-gastro-gem Boon on Willemstraat; and modern, ambient Frits in the famous
+nunnery-turned-gastro-gem Boon on Willemstraat and the modern, ambient Frits in the famous

 Frits Philips Music Centre in central Heuvelgalerie.